JoshuaLevi/DemoSolar/project_status_summary.md

 **Completed:**
 - Initial Azure Login (`az login --use-device-code`).
 - Connection to Azure OpenAI with GPT-4o-mini.
+- Implemented the specialized agent framework (orchestrator, communication protocol).
+- Developed the CRM Agent with complete appointment booking workflow.

 **In Progress/To Do (High Priority - Architecture & Agents):**
-- Implement the specialized agent framework (orchestrator, communication protocol).
+- Create specialized system prompts for each agent role using the system message framework.
 - Develop the System Message Framework (templates, generation, personas).
 - Build out functionalities for each specialized agent (Customer Support, Solar Assessment, Proposal, CRM) incorporating the AI concepts mentioned above.